Businesses regulated by the federal government already have a comprehensive drug and alcohol test policy.

 Most choose either a 5-panel or 10-panel test.
 Whichever you choose, you must be consistent when you select people for drug testing.

-What Type of Test Should I Require?
+What Type of Drug Test Should I Require in My Drug and Alcohol Test Policy?

 DOT regulations require a 5-panel test.